An $O(n\log n)$ Algorithm for Single-Item Lot Sizing with a One-Breakpoint All-Units Discount and Non-Increasing Prices: Preliminary Definitions

-A solution set $S(i)$ for a station $i$ is a set of state tuples ordered in increasing order of their remaining fuel.
-For the sake of simplicity we will refer to these state tuples in a solution set as just states and represent them as $dp(i,x)$ (instead of $(x,dp(i,x))$) for a $x$ in the subsequent sections.
-We say that a state $dp(i,x)$ for some $x$ is in $S(i)$ when its state tuple is contained in $S(i)$.
+\begin{definition} A solution set $S(i)$ for a station $i$ is a set of state tuples ordered in increasing order of their remaining fuel.
+For simplicity we will refer to these state tuples in a solution set as just \emph{states} and represent them as $\DP(i,x)$ (instead of $(x,\DP(i,x))$) for a $x$ in the subsequent sections.
+We say that a state $\DP(i,x)$ for some $x$ is in $S(i)$ when its state tuple is contained in $S(i)$.

-We distinguish between the solution sets before using fuel from $i$ which we denote as $S_b(i)$ and $S(i)$ after possibly using fuel from $i$.
-After removing $\text{d}(i,i+1)$ from the remaining fuel of each state, the latter is equivalent to $S_b(i+1)$.
+We distinguish between the solution sets at $i$ with states that exist before any use of fuel from $i$ which we denote as $S_b(i)$ and the $S(i)$ that contain states that are possibly using fuel from $i$ but before travelling from $i$ to $i+1$.
+After removing $d(i,i{+}1)$ from the remaining fuel of each state, removing any state with negative remaining fuel (that can't reach the next station) and possibly adding the holding costs, the latter is equivalent to $S_b(i{+}1)$.

-A k-solution set for $i$ is a solution set containing an optimal state tuple (e.g states) for each remaining fuel value between $0$ and $k$.
-An approximate solution set is an optimal solution set where some states are implicit and are generated by other states as is the case below(see def 8).
-Instead of $\text{dp}(i,f)$ being stored for all $f$ explicitly, only some entries are stored along with enough information to compute the rest.
-This is done in such a way that the entries that are not stored can be inferred from those that have been stored: If $\text{dp}(i,f)$ and $\text{dp}(i,g)$ are entries that are stored consecutively, then $\text{dp}(i,h)$ for $f<h<g$ can be calculated from $\text{dp}(i,f)$ using a linear equation.
+A $k$-solution set for $i$ is a solution set containing an optimal state tuple (e.g., states) for each remaining fuel value between $0$ and $k$.

+An approximate solution set is an optimal solution set where some states are implicit and are generated by other states (as is the case below; see \cref{def:segments,def:state-equations}).
+Instead of $\DP(i,f)$ being stored for all $f$ explicitly, only some entries are stored along with enough information to compute the rest.
+This is done in such a way that the entries that are not stored can be inferred from those that have been stored: If $\DP(i,f)$ and $\DP(i,g)$ are entries that are stored consecutively, then $\DP(i,h)$ for $f<h<g$ can be calculated from $\DP(i,f)$ using a linear equation.
+An approximate solution set $S(i)$ for some $i$ may be missing the first $d(i,i+1)-1$ states.

-A k-approximate solution set is an approximate solution set that contains the states from $0$ to $k$ some of which are implicit.
-Note that in this case the $S(i)$ associated with a k-approximate solution set contains states with up to $k+d(i,i+1)$ remaining fuel.
+A $k$-approximate solution set is an approximate solution set that contains the states from $0$ to $k$ some of which are implicit.
+Note that in this case the $S(i)$ associated with a $k$-approximate solution set contains states with up to $k+d(i,i{+}1)$ remaining fuel. \end{definition}